 Sixteen gene variations linked to life expectancy, of which 14 are newly discovered, have been recently identified by specialists.
 They also revealed three genes whose low expression in the brain is linked with longevity.

 Scientists have previously looked at our genetic makeup for clues that indicate how long each person is likely to live.
-However, until now, only two genes had been identified as linked with longevity (defined as living beyond age 85) in humans.
+However, until now, only

 A new study led by Prof. Zoltán Kutalik – from the Institute of Social and Preventive Medicine and the Swiss Institute of Bioinformatics, both in Lausanne, Switzerland – has now identified a total of 16 genetic markers that dictate how long a person will live.
 Of these, 14 are completely new discoveries.